Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 13 Donnellys Castle

-Not an actual castle in the towers and fortress walls sense, Donnellys Castle is a granite rock formation, which you can explore by walking between and over the large boulders.
-There is a range of cave like entrances with narrow crevices plus a great lookout on top of one of the granite outcrops.
+Although not an actual castle in the towers and fortress walls sense, Donnellys Castle is a granite rock formation that you can explore by walking between and over the large boulders.
+There are a range of cave-like entrances with narrow crevices, plus a great lookout on top of one of the granite outcrops.

-Donnellys Castle was once a hideout for the notorious bushranger “Thunderbolt” who used to roam the New England Tablelands but now it’s better suited to picnics with tables and bathrooms onsite.
+Donnellys Castle was once a hideout for the notorious bushranger “Thunderbolt” (alias Fred Ward), who roamed the New England Tablelands.
+Now, it’s better suited to picnics, with tables and bathrooms on site.

 Location: Donnellys Castle Road, Pozieres